api3dao/old-api3-docs/docs/pre-alpha/tutorials/airnode-starter.md

 ### Make a request

-Run the following to make a request:
+Run the following to make a request.
+The request will be fulfilled by the Airnode and printed out on the terminal.
+Now that the price is on-chain, you can use it in your contract to implement any arbitrary logic.
 ```
 npm run make-request
 ```
-which should be fulfilled by the Airnode and printed out on the terminal.
-Note that now that the price is on-chain, you can use it in your contract to implement any arbitrary logic.

 Try replacing the `coinId` value in `/scripts/make-request` from `"ethereum"` to `"bitcoin"` and make another request.
-You can see the API docs to find out which coin IDs are supported.

 ## Step 3: Remove Airnode

 Don't forget to take down your Airnode as it is designed to be *set-and-forget*.
-When you are done with this project, go to `config/` as your working directory and use the command below where `$RECEIPT_FILENAME` is replaced with the name of your receipt file ending with `.receipt.json` (you can refer to our [Docker instructions](../guides/docker/deployer-image.md) for more information).
+When you are done with this project, go to`config/`as your working directory and use the command below where`$RECEIPT_FILENAME`is replaced with the name of your receipt file ending with`.receipt.json`.
+You can refer to our [Docker instructions](../guides/docker/deployer-image.md) for more information.

 ```sh
 docker run -it --rm \